Coder-Takshil/scrcpy/README_Windows.md

 :arrow_right: After then you know what you have to do.

-Steps to install the Folder on Windows :

-:arrow_right: Just install the folder from this link: https://mega.nz/folder/wo42iJ4T#VjWMc_79847vucr90aFxKQ Or if u r not able to install, Install scrcpy from : scrcpy-win64-v1.17.zip
-extract it and copy : Scrcpy_automater_for_users64bit.exe and scrcpy_for_users32bit.bat
-to the extracted folder of scrcpy-win64-v1.17 and perform the above steps.
-Want more help reach me out at the issues column.
+Want more help reach me out at the issues column : https://github.com/TackyGaming6/scrcpy/issues

-Sorry for English errors typos they're.